What to expect on DANB exam day

 Getting to the test center

-Before DANB exam day, it’s a good idea to look up the route to the testing center and maybe even practice driving there so you will know exactly how to get there and where you can park.
+Before DANB exam day, it’s a good idea to look up your route to the testing center.
+You could also practice driving there so you will know exactly how to get there and where you can park.

-On DANB exam day, leave enough time for your drive and possible traffic.
-Doing this will help you feel less stressed and help ensure you’ll be on time.
-Arrive at least 30 minutes early to the Pearson VUE testing center.
-This way, you’ll have enough time to complete the check-in process.
+On exam day, leave enough time for your drive and possible traffic.
+Doing this will help you feel less stressed and ensure you're on time.
+Arrive at least 30 minutes early to the testing center so you’ll have enough time to complete the check-in process.

 Checking in

-Next, you’ll be provided with a locker, where you can store and lock any personal items that aren’t allowed in the testing room.
-These items may include food, beverages, wallets, bags, cellphones and other electronics, and reading or study materials.
+Next, you’ll be provided with a locker, where you can securely store any personal items that aren’t allowed in the testing room.
+These items may include food, beverages, wallets, bags, cellphones, watches, and reading or study materials.
+You'll be asked to pull your hair back, roll up your sleeves, lift your hood, and flip your pockets inside out to show that you're not carrying any prohibited items into the exam room.

-After you’ve stored your personal items, you’ll wait to enter the exam room.
-While you wait, please note that you won’t be permitted to do any last-minute studying.
+After you store your personal items, you’ll wait to enter the exam room.
+While you wait, you aren't permitted to do any last-minute studying.
 No family members, friends, or other visitors will be allowed in the test center area or building during this time.

 Taking the DANB exam